Welcome PBI Climate Alliance 2025!

 Media Highlights

-As this cohort has a particular focus on communication, media, and advocacy, we have gathered some of our own media highlights to share with you.
+As we build upon last year’s cohort with a focus on communication, media, and advocacy, we have gathered some of our own media highlights to share with you and we hope you will share them with your communications teams

-Below, you can watch a video of our 2023 media highlights.
+Below, you can watch a video of our other work in 2024.

 Photo: Tim Auer / Polar Bears International